Summer Convening on Experiential Learning and Conflict Transformation

 Dr. Beth Berila, author of Integrating Mindfulness into Anti-Oppression Pedagogy, is a speaker and facilitator whose work focuses on embodied (un)learning of oppression and co-creating more just alternatives.

-She will guide students, educators, and partners in an embodied reflection of our relationship to conflict, offering mindfulness practices to align with our values and transform conflict into generative opportunities.
-This workshop will offer time for dialogue and connection with other participants engaged with the Davis Collaborative in Conflict Transformation.
-Pre-work will be provided in June.
+She guided students, educators, and partners in an embodied reflection of our relationship to conflict, offering mindfulness practices to align with our values and transform conflict into generative opportunities.
+This workshop offered time for dialogue and connection with other participants engaged with the Davis Collaborative in Conflict Transformation.
+Pre-work was provided.